syncfusion-content/xamarin-docs/Xamarin/Switch/how-to.md

 documentation: ug
 ---

-# How to Add States in Xamarin Switch (SfSwitch)

-## Show busy indicator to perform async action
+# How to show busy indicator to perform async action

 The busy indicator indicates users that something is on progress in the background.
 For instance, some data is being fetched from the back end.
 Here, when users about to switch the state, the [`StateChanging`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_StateChanging) event occurs, and users can set the [`IsBusy`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_IsBusy) property to true to show busy indicator and perform fetching the data from the server.
 After fetching the data, the [`IsOn`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_IsOn) property will be set to true or false based on validation.
 After validation, the [`IsBusy`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_IsBusy) property is set to false.